 API Reference

-This section provides detailed API documentation for all PyEPLAN modules and classes.
+This section provides detailed API documentation for all PyEPlan modules and classes.

 Core Modules

-Data Processing Module
+Data Processing Module (datsys)

-class pyeplan.datsys(inp_folder='', lat=0.251148605450955, lon=32.404833929733, year=2016, pvcalc=1, pp=50, sys_loss=14, n_clust=1, pf_c=1, pf_p=1, sbase=1000)[source]
+class pyeplan.datsys(inp_folder='', lat=0.251148605450955, lon=32.404833929733, year=2016, pvcalc=1, pp=50, sys_loss=14, n_clust=1, pf_c=1, pf_p=1, sbase=1000, raddatabase=None)[source]

 Bases: object